Tag: Andrew Gwynne

 The below Parliamentary question was asked by Andrew Gwynne on 2016-01-26.

-To ask the Secretary of State for Education, what factors she takes into account in considering a request from a local authority to dispose of school sites under Schedule 14 of the Education Act 2011.
+To ask the Secretary of State for Education, what factors she takes into account when considering a request from a local authority to dispose of school sites for redevelopment for new housing.

 Edward Timpson